jdanylko/Tuxboard/README.md

  * Customize dashboards for general audiences (a static dashboard), user-based dashboards, or even role-based dashboards (both dynamic dashboards).
  * Extend your dashboard by building dynamic or static widgets.
  * Small, compact code for performance in C# and JavaScript (native JavaScript)
- * While the Tuxboard uses Bootstrap, easily conform Tuxboard to any CSS Framework.
+ * While Tuxboard uses Bootstrap, it can easily conform to any CSS Framework.

 #### Why build a Dashboard library
 In my career, I've built a number of dashboards from scratch.